Cave dweller: Asia

 At least 30,000,000 people in China live in cave homes, called yaodongs; because they are warm in the winter and cool in the summer, some people find caves more desirable than concrete homes in the city.

+Australia

 In the Australian desert mining towns of Coober Pedy and Lightning Ridge, many families have carved homes into the underground opal mines, to escape the heat.

-In the Loire Valley, abandoned caves are being privately renovated as affordable housing.